coder966/spring-boot-starter-multi-security-realms/README.md

 ### Define security realms

-To define a realm, simply create a bean of type `SecurityRealm`.
+To define a realm, simply create a Spring component and annotate it with `@SecurityRealm`.
 Here in this example, we define two realms (normal-user & admin-user).

 #### NormalUserSecurityRealm.java